 \section{Experiments}

-\paragraph{Experimental Settings}
+\paragraph{Experimental settings}

-We split \ac{dataset} into training, testing, and validation sets; $70\%$ of objects are used for training, $20\%$ for testing, and the rest for validation.
-We evaluate the performance of our model under two different settings: with (\emph{w/ opt}) and without optimization (\emph{w/o opt}).
-In the \emph{w/ opt}. setting, we report the chamfer distance between the objects posed with ground truth and estimated transformation parameters.
-In the \emph{w/o opt.} setting, however, we do not have the estimated transformation parameters.
-We therefore report the chamfer distance between the ground-truth object mesh and the mesh obtained by running the marching cube algorithm on the reconstructed voxels.
+We split \ac{dataset} into training, testing, and validation sets; $70\%$ of objects are used for training, $20\%$ for testing, and the remaining for validation.
+We evaluate our model under two settings: with (\emph{w/ opt}) and without optimization (\emph{w/o opt}).
+In the \emph{w/ opt}. setting, we report the chamfer distance between objects posed with ground truth and estimated transformation parameters.
+In the \emph{w/o opt.} setting, we do not have the estimated transformation parameters.
+Thus, we report the chamfer distance between the ground-truth object mesh and the mesh obtained by running the marching cube algorithm on the reconstructed voxels.

-\paragraph{Evaluation Metrics}
+\paragraph{Evaluation metrics}

-We evaluate object pose estimation with the mean rotation and translation errors of each object part, and evaluate the object shape reconstruction with the chamfer distance and intersection over union (IoU).
-We finally evaluate the reconstructed \ac{fahoi} with the penetration depth and contact scores between the human and the object.
-We compute the penetration depth for a human-object pair as the maximum depth of the object's surface inside the human's body.
-This metric is zero if there is no penetration.
-The contact value is the shortest distance between the human and the object.
-We clip the contact value to [0,20cm] for human-object pairs that are far away.
+We evaluate object pose estimation using mean rotation and translation errors for each object part.
+Object shape reconstruction is evaluated with chamfer distance and intersection over union (IoU).
+For reconstructed \ac{fahoi}, we assess penetration depth and contact scores between the human and object.
+Penetration depth is the maximum depth of the object's surface within the human's body, while contact value is the shortest distance between the human and object.
+Contact values are clipped to [0,20cm] for distant human-object pairs.

-\paragraph{Baseline Methods}
+\paragraph{Baseline methods}

-We compare the performance of articulated object pose estimation with two object reconstruction methods LASR~\cite{yang2021lasr} and ANCSH~\cite{li2020category} as baselines; we use the depth map as the input to ANCSH.
+We compare articulated object pose estimation with LASR~\cite{yang2021lasr} and ANCSH~\cite{li2020category} as baselines, where we use depth maps as input for ANCSH.
 Both methods are \textit{fine-tuned} on \ac{dataset}.
-We further compare our model with D3D-HOI~\cite{xu2021d3d}, PHOSA~\cite{zhang2020perceiving}, and CHORE~\cite{xie2022chore} that jointly estimates the human and object poses.
-We modified the optimization objectives of D3D-HOI to better fit the data distribution of \ac{dataset}.
+Additionally, we compare our model with D3D-HOI~\cite{xu2021d3d}, PHOSA~\cite{zhang2020perceiving}, and CHORE~\cite{xie2022chore} that jointly estimate human and object poses.
+We adapted D3D-HOI's optimization objectives to better fit \ac{dataset}'s data distribution.